-It might be a challenge to think back on the positive experiences and filter out the negative, but the simple exercise of recalling pleasant events, can help recalibrate your relationship.
+It might be a challenge to think back to the positive experiences and filter out the negative, but the simple exercise of recalling pleasant events can help recalibrate your relationship.
 And since I’ve been hit with the summer doldrums at work, I’ve decided it’s time to practice what I preach.

 A Eulogy for My Boss

 Anyone who worked for John can tell you what a great man he was.
 It might sound trite, but I can honestly say that John was the best boss I ever had – and I’m willing to bet that everyone who worked for him feels the same way.

 Never scared to tell it like it is, John was honest with me during my first interview with the company five years ago.
 “This place moves at a snail’s pace,” he said.
 “But if you give it a chance, you’ll find that there are rewards to uncover if you’re willing to put in a little legwork.”